MONTEREY (MAXREFDES15#):超低功耗、高精度、4–20mA、2线电流环路传感器

 Simplicity, reliability, good noise immunity, long distance, and low cost make the Monterey (MAXREFDES15#) (Figure 1) interface well suited for industrial process control and automation of remote objects.

-More detailed image
+More detailed image (GIF)

 Figure 1.
 The Monterey subsystem design block diagram.